fabferri/az-pattern/route-server/hub-spokes-rs-nva-routingcontrol/README.md

 ## Caveat: the configuration is for testing ONLY.

-The article describes a scenario with hub-spoke vnets in peering and connection with on-premises through ExpressRoute circuit.
+The article describes a scenario with hub-spoke vnets in peering and a connection with on-premises through ExpressRoute circuit.
 The high-level network diagram is shown below:

 [![1]][1]

 The configuration has the following intents:
-- the configuration aims to create a communication between spoke vnets and on-premises through the ExpressRoute circuit,
-- the communications between the spoke vnets are not allowed,
+- the communications spoke-to-spoke vnet are not allowed
-- each spoke vnet can breakout in internet through the fw vnet,
+- the communication between each spoke vnet and on-premises through the ExpressRoute circuit is allowed
-- spoke vnets routing is controlled by nva1 in the hub,
+- address space assigned to hub and spoke vnets are minor networks belonging to the network 10.0.0.0/8
+- the customer's edge routers advertise to the ExpressRoute circuit the major network 10.0.0.0/8
-- the traffic spoke vnets to on-premises does <ins>not</ins> transit through the nva1 in the hub.
+- the traffic between spoke vnets to on-premises does <ins>not</ins> transit through the nva1 in the hub
+- routing in spoke vnets is controlled by nva1 in the hub
+- each spoke vnet can breakout in internet through an NVA (or Azure firewall) in fw vnet
+- the configuration does not use UDRs

 <br>

+In architectures hub-spoke vnet, the spoke vnets do not communicate each other because **vnet peering does not have the transitive routing property**.
+Nevertheless, in presence of ExpressRoute Gateway and connection with ExpressRoute circuit, the routing can change.
+When customer's edge routers advertise to the ExpressRoute circuit a major network, i.e. 10.0.0.0/8, and the spoke vnets have minor networks in the range of major network 10/8, the communication spoke-to-spoke will allow with transit through the MSEE routers (hairpinning transit).
+The routing behaviour described happens only if the customer's edge routers advertise to the ExpressRoute circuit the major network. <br>
+This post aims to find out a solution to avoid the spoke-to-spoke communication in hairpinning with transit through the MSEE routers.

 ### NOTE:
 #### In the full diagrams below two different NVAs, SEA-Cust33-csr1 and SEA-Cust33-nva1, are deployed in the hub vnet: